-- 1. Lift a minimum of 125 pounds. - 2.
-Visually assess patients in the work environment and detect auditory clinical findings and unusual odors. - 3.
-Communicate both verbally and in writing using the English language. - 4.
-Make appropriate judgments in emergency situations. - 5.
-Demonstrate emotional stability. - 6.
+Visually assess patients in the work environment and detect auditory clinical findings and unusual odors.

 Demonstrate psychological health in day-to-day interactions with patients, crew members, and other personnel.

 Once enrolled, students are required to submit documentation of the following: